hckmd/hckmd.github.io/projects/med-dt-article.md

     </p>
     <h3 id="dt-implementation" class="my-3">Implementation of Digital Technologies</h3>
     <p>
-        There has been concerns about how well-prepared teachers in Australia are for implementing the DT curriculum [<a href="#ref-falkner-2014" class="site-link">9</a>].
+        There has been concerns about how well-prepared teachers in Australia are for implementing the DT curriculum [<a href="#ref-falkner-2014" class="site-link" aria-label="Reference 9, Falkner et al., 2014">9</a>].
         The mandatory teaching of DT for all students from F-8 is only recent, particularly in New South Wales where the teaching of DT became mandatory in 2019.
-        Recent studies have identified several challenges faced by teachers and other educational stakeholders in the implementation of DT [<a href="#ref-bower" class="site-link">3</a>, <a href="#ref-falkner-2017" class="site-link">10</a>, <a href="#ref-hickmott-2020" class="site-link">13</a>].
+        Recent studies have identified several challenges faced by teachers and other educational stakeholders in the implementation of DT [<a href="#ref-bower" class="site-link" aria-label="Reference 3, Bower et al., 2017">3</a>, <a href="#ref-falkner-2017" class="site-link" aria-label="Reference 10, Falkner et al., 2017">10</a>, <a href="#ref-hickmott-2020" class="site-link" aria-label="Reference 13, Hickmott, 2020">13</a>].
-        There is a lack of computing specialist teachers with training in this area [<a href="#ref-falkner-2017" class="site-link">10</a>] and teachers are likely to lack confidence in their ability to teach DT because of the new content [<a href="#ref-bower" class="site-link">3</a>].
+        There is a lack of computing specialist teachers with training in this area [<a href="#ref-falkner-2017" class="site-link" aria-label="Reference 10, Falkner et al., 2017">10</a>] and teachers are likely to lack confidence in their ability to teach DT because of the new content [<a href="#ref-bower" class="site-link" aria-label="Reference 3, Bower et al., 2017">3</a>].
-        Primary school teachers have also indicated that they feel they are lacking time to teach DT, because of a crowded curriculum and the limits of face-to-face instructional time with students [<a href="#ref-hickmott-2020" class="site-link">13</a>].
+        Primary school teachers have also indicated that they feel they are lacking time to teach DT, because of a crowded curriculum and the limits of face-to-face instructional time with students [<a href="#ref-hickmott-2020" class="site-link" aria-label="Reference 13, Hickmott, 2020">13</a>].
     </p>
     <p>
         Another concern is the equity of access to technology resources for implementing DT.
         Australian schools have a wide range of levels of access to technology and there are schools in remote parts of the country with limited access to equipment and networks.
-        Hickmott [<a href="#ref-hickmott-2020" class="site-link">13</a>] interviewed 15 primary school teachers and found that some of the teachers, who were teaching in schools in a metropolitan area, were concerned about their access to technology resources for teaching DT effectively.
+        Hickmott [<a href="#ref-hickmott-2020" class="site-link" aria-label="Reference 13, Hickmott, 2020">13</a>] interviewed 15 primary school teachers and found that some of the teachers, who were teaching in schools in a metropolitan area, were concerned about their access to technology resources for teaching DT effectively.
-        There are unplugged approaches for teaching computing [<a href="#ref-bell" class="site-link">2</a>], and these could be particularly useful for teaching concepts like algorithms, which can be taught without a computer.
+        There are unplugged approaches for teaching computing [<a href="#ref-bell" class="site-link" aria-label="Reference 2, Bell, 2021">2</a>], and these could be particularly useful for teaching concepts like algorithms, which can be taught without a computer.
         However, some concepts in the DT curriculum where students develop a digital solution, like implementation, will require the use of computers and, consequently, there is a need for schools to have adequate resources to cover the DT curriculum appropriately.
     </p>
     <h3 id="med-dt" class="my-3">The Master of Education (DT)</h3>